ICU Investors Have Opportunity to Lead SeaStar Medical Holding Corporation Securities Fraud Lawsuit with the Schall Law Firm

-LOS ANGELES, July 9, 2024 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against SeaStar Medical Holding Corporation ("SeaStar" or "the Company") (NASDAQ: ICU) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES , July 16, 2024 /PRNewswire/ -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against SeaStar Medical Holding Corporation ("SeaStar" or "the Company") (NASDAQ: ICU) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between October 31, 2022 and March 26, 2024, inclusive (the "Class Period"), are encouraged to contact the firm before September 6, 2024.